 Solar At Sea:

 “I have the incredible honor and privilege of knowing this family as dear friends.
-I was so excited when they invited me to their boats – two beautiful trimarans – for an interview about how they use their vessels as a model for offgrid living.
-In my conversation with Jay and his son, Wes, we discussed the history of sailing in both Atlantic and Pacific, their personal story of sailing, and what draws them to the ocean.
+I was so excited when they invited me to their solar-powered boats – two beautiful trimarans – for an interview about how they use their vessels as a model for off-grid living.
+In my conversation with Jay and his son, Wes, we discussed the history of sailing in both the Atlantic and Pacific, their personal story of sailing, and what draws them to the ocean.
 The main focus was on alternative energy solutions, and self-sustaining systems provided by their boat.
 They showed me how their technology works and how it has evolved over time, making these systems even more efficient.
-This story is a great example, proving solar energy as a viable option for long term savings.”
+This story is a great example, proving solar energy as a viable option for long-term savings.”

 A Family Affair:

 Truly, their story is inspiring!
 In our conversation, on the deck of Wes’ boat, I felt the slowness of time and calm.
 As I spoke with Jay, he mentioned that he looks forward to the day when he can retire and sail the world.
-Then, he can connect with ocean dwelling communities in South America, while spreading the gift of solar power.
+Then, he can connect with ocean-dwelling communities in South America, while spreading the gift of solar power.
 This will teach others how they can sustain themselves.
 What truly remarkable intentions!
-We wish them the best on their ventures and hope to learn from their values, as a company.
+We wish them the best in their ventures and hope to learn from their values, as a company.
 One of BarrierEnergy’s goals is to improve energy efficiency in the world.
-Sharing stories like these spreads the knowledge to empower people.
+Sharing stories like these spreads knowledge to empower people.
 Learn more about BarrierEnergy and what you can do.